 One recipient and one alternate will be selected.
-A formal announcement will be made at the annual year-end party at the end of spring semester where all dance majors, dance minors, and faculty members will honor the graduating seniors and the recipients of various departmental awards.
-Virginia Carver, provider of the scholarship, may join us at the reception to present the award.
+A formal announcement will be made at the graduation ceremony at the end of spring semester where all dance majors, dance minors, and faculty members will honor the graduating seniors and the recipients of various departmental awards.
+Virginia Carver, provider of the scholarship, may join us to present the award.